CS-Group-Project-1/group-project/README.md

 -recommendation_section.py: contains crucial functions needed to display the recommendation section; the elements defined in this file will then be the crucial building pieces of the FEEDBACK AND RECOMMENDATIONS page explained above.

 -tracked_coins_page.py: contains the elements for the TRACKED COINS & NOTIFICATION page of the app; the user will be able to manage the tracked coins and the email notification preferences.
 The email functionality of the app entails, as briefly mentioned before, sending an email notification to the user when the specific percentage threshold is met.
+IMPORTANT OBSERVATION: during the testing of the application, we noticed that the email notifications sometimes ended in the spam of the user; i.e., the spam folder might have to be checked.

 -utils.py: contains various functions that we classified as utils; these functions complete a specific task that is then needed in other parts of the scripts/files.
 In detail, the file contains a function that interacts with the Binance API in order to fetch the data about the historical prices of coins, another function that calculates the percentage change in the price of coins, and finally a function that allows us to create the candlestick graph for the coin in question (to create the graph, we use the plotly library).